MinecraftForge/Documentation/docs/items/globallootmodifiers.md

 This method is only called if the `conditions` specified return `true`.
 If so, the modder is now able to make the modifications they desire.
 In this case, we can see that the number of `itemToCheck` meets or exceeds the `numSeedsToConvert` before modifying the list by adding an `itemReward` and removing any excess `itemToCheck` stacks, matching the previously mentioned effects: *When a wheat block is harvested with shears, if enough seeds are generated as loot, they are converted to additional wheat instead*.

 Also take note of the `read` method in the serializer.
-The conditions are already deserialized for you and if you have no other data, simply `return new MyModifier(conditionsIn)`.
+The conditions are already deserialized for you and if you have no other data, simply `return new MyModifier(conditions)`.
 However, the full `JsonObject` is available if needed.
 The `write` method, on the other hand, is used for if you want to utilize `GlobalLootModifierProvider` for [data generation][datagen].

 Additional [examples] can be found on the Forge Git repository, including silk touch and smelting effects.